Battle of Château-Laudran

 The Battle of Château-Laudran or also known as the Skirmish at Quenelac was a military engagement that took place between 11 and 13 June 1591.
-Protestant forces of the Royalist French and English led by Prince de Dombes were up against the Catholic League French and Spanish force led by the Duke of Mercœur.
-The battle took place as part of the French Wars of Religion, and the Anglo–Spanish War (1585–1604).
+Protestant forces of the Royalist French and English led by the Prince de Dombes fought the Catholic League French and Spanish force led by the Duke of Mercœur.
+The battle took place as part of the French Wars of Religion and the Anglo–Spanish War (1585–1604).
 Although the two main armies did not commit to a full on fight, vigorous skirmishing forced the Catholic League French and Spanish to retreat from the field.

 Background

-In 1590 Duke of Mercœur rebelled against the accession to the throne of France of Henry of Navarre and became the head of the Catholic League of Brittany, aiming to return to restore the autonomy of the former Duchy, and proclaimed protector of the Catholic Church in the region.
-In May 1591 After the treaty of Greenwich had been signed by France and England, English forces which numbered near 4,000 were despatched under Sir Roger Williams and arrived at Dieppe in Normandy to join John Norreys in Brittany.
+In 1590 Duke of Mercœur rebelled against the accession to the throne of France of Henry of Navarre and became the head of the Catholic League of Brittany, aiming to restore the autonomy of the former Duchy, and proclaimed protector of the Catholic Church in the region.
+In May 1591, after the Treaty of Greenwich had been signed by France and England, English forces, which numbered near 4,000, were despatched under Sir Roger Williams and arrived at Dieppe in Normandy to join John Norreys in Brittany.
 They were to support Henry in an attempt to pacify the Catholic towns who were supported by the Spanish under Juan del Águila.

 The Royalist French commander Prince de Dombes entered Brittany and captured the town of Guingamp from French and Spanish forces.
-On nearing the town of Morlaix the Prince and John Norreys found that 4,000 Spanish had reinforced the Catholic army under the Duke of Mercouer and were marching towards Morlaix bringing the number to 6,000 foot and 500 horse.
-The Prince stayed at Guincamp repairing the town's walls which had been damaged in their siege.
+On nearing the town of Morlaix, the Prince and John Norreys found that 4,000 Spanish had reinforced the Catholic army under the Duke of Mercouer and were marching towards Morlaix, bringing the number to 6,000 foot and 500 horse.
+The Prince stayed at Guincamp repairing the town's walls, which had been damaged in their siege.
 Mercœur then moved against Châtelaudren and the Prince went out to meet him.
-After a few discussions about prisoner exchange and giving battle both armies encamped outside the town near Quenelac and the Duke openly vowed a solemn oath to offer battle to the Prince.
+After a few discussions about prisoner exchange and giving battle, both armies encamped outside the town near Quenelac and the Duke openly vowed a solemn oath to offer battle to the Prince.
 As soon as he heard he Catholic's league's approach and moved to approach them to make a good place for a battle.